heptarch/heptarch.github.io/drafts/tarkovsky.md

 	   Borges (1961).</span>
-Despite my archival sobriety, that moment---before the cabinet opened, in that forbidden room, with its aura of genius, of mystery, of possible forms transmuted by contact with history---is one of the great aesthetic experiences of my life.
+Despite my archival sobriety, that moment---before the cabinet opened, in that forbidden room, with its aura of genius, of mystery, of possibilias transmuted by contact with the real---is one of the great aesthetic experiences of my life.
 I scanned the cabinets for "May 79", inserted the Schlage, and turned it with a dull click.